-DRAMA Exam Board: AQA
+Exam Board: Cambridge International Examinations IGCSE

-Drama GCSE offers pupils the opportunity to experience all aspects of theatre, developing performance skills, a thorough understanding of drama and theatre, highly toned analytical and creative skills, and the ability to communicate effectively with others.
-Pupils will explore the interpretation and performance of texts and have the opportunity to create original devised drama.
+The Drama IGCSE offers pupils the opportunity to experience all aspects of theatre, developing performance skills, a thorough understanding of drama and theatre, highly toned analytical and creative skills, and the ability to communicate effectively with others.
 As a creative and performance subject, we explore a variety of techniques theatre uses to communicate meaning to an audience.